MY Bob Barker: Sea Shepherd operations

-However advances in the radar technologies of whaling fleets made it increasingly difficult for the MY Bob Barker to find and pursue whaling fleets.

-From 2016 until its retirement in 2022, the MY Bob Barker operated a range of campaigns in West Africa in partnership with several African countries.
+However, advances in the radar technologies of whaling fleets made it increasingly difficult for Bob Barker to find and pursue whaling fleets.
+From 2016 until its retirement in 2022, Bob Barker operated a range of campaigns in West Africa in partnership with several African countries.
 These campaigns are meant to bring an end to illegal fishing in West African waters.

-On 12 November 2022, the MY Bob Barker was retired from the Sea Shepherd fleet and sent to Turkey for recycling.
+On 12 November 2022, Bob Barker was retired from the Sea Shepherd fleet and sent to Turkey for recycling.